guanqun-yang/wordpress/_posts/2023-09-22-huggingface.md

 ## Minimal Working Example

 `simpletransformers` could more quickly and cleanly train and evaluate PLMs compared to `transformers`, where the  `simpletransformers` library is based upon; it also comes with full support from `wandb`.
+Note that

+- The number of steps is computed based on one GPU even though `model_args.n_gpu` is set to a different value.
+Therefore, we should **not** further divide `n_total_steps` by `model_args.n_gpu`.
+- By default, there will be evaluations at the end of each epoch.
+Therefore, setting `n_eval=10` will lead to `model_args.num_epochs + n_eval` evaluations; in the example below, there will be 13 evaluations.

-For example, fine-tuning `bert-base-uncased` on the `imdb` dataset:
+The following example fine-tunes `bert-base-uncased` on the `imdb` dataset:

 ```python
 import os